 The delicate anklets jingling in on the feet have always been a special charm of one of many jewellery pieces that originated in India.
 Also, the bridal anklet is the most important piece of jewellery that an Indian bride has to wear.
 So keeping the heavy big and bold in mind various heavy anklets and Pajeb designs are trending these days.

 Amidst the numerous bridal pieces of jewellery that have been trending these days is the designer Kaleera.
-Customized Kaleerein is probably the biggest trend every bride is going to opt for her wedding day.
+Customized Kaleerein is probably the biggest trend every bride is going to opt for on her wedding day.

 Inspired by several Bollywood celeb’s “storytelling Kaleerein” as it is being called.
 Nowadays many stylish and designer Kaleera are also being available.
 One can choose from the wide variety of customized Kaleera which tells their story.